Olympiacos F.C.: New presidency, seven consecutive League titles and European ascent (2010–2017)

 At the end of the season, Ernesto Valverde announced his decision to return to Spain, thus ending his second successful spell at Olympiacos.
-The club announced the Portuguese Leonardo Jardim as their new head coach.
+The club announced the Portuguese Leonardo Jardim as their new manager.
 The team performed very well in the Greek league and had a decent Champions league campaign, gathering nine points in Group B, after wins against Arsenal (2–1 at home) and Montpellier (1–2 in Montpellier, 3–1 in Piraeus).
-Despite the relatively good results, Leonardo Jardim was replaced by the Spanish coach and Real Madrid legend Míchel.
+Despite the relatively good results, Leonardo Jardim was replaced by the Spanish manager and Real Madrid legend Míchel.
 The team went on to celebrate the 16th double in their history by winning their 40th Greek Championship, 15 points ahead the second PAOK, as well as their 26th Greek Cup after a 3–1 win against Asteras Tripolis in the final.
 The 40th Greek championship title gave Olympiacos the fourth star on top of the club's emblem, which was a major goal for the club and especially for the fans.

 The expectations for the 2013–14 season were very high, especially after the signing of players such as striker Javier Saviola, Joel Campbell, Roberto, Alejandro Domínguez, Vladimír Weiss, Delvin N'Dinga and Leandro Salino.
 Olympiacos had a great season both domestically and internationally.
 In Europe, they were drawn in Group C of the 2013–14 Champions League alongside Paris Saint-Germain, Benfica and Anderlecht.
 After a strong performance in the group, Olympiacos finished second with ten points and qualified for the Last 16 at the expense of Benfica (1–0 win in Piraeus, 1–1 draw in Lisbon) and Anderlecht (0–3 win in Brussels, 3–1 win in Piraeus).
 In the round of 16, they were drawn to play against Manchester United.
 Olympiacos, after a solid display, won the first leg with a comfortable 2–0 (Alejandro Domínguez 38', Campbell 55'), in a match where they dominated totally and missed chances to even extend the lead.
 Despite the two-goal advantage which put them within touching distance of a quarter-final place for the first time since 1999, Olympiacos lost 3–0 in the second leg in Old Trafford, having missed a double chance to equalise the score in the 40th minute.
 The Greek champions pushed on in the last ten minutes to find the crucial away goal, but to no avail.
 Although the ticket to the quarter-finals slipped out of the club's hands, Olympiacos' overall performance and the fact that the club managed to qualify to the knockout phase (round of 16) of the Champions League for the third time in six years (2007–08, 2009–10, 2013–14), marked a very successful European campaign.
 Domestically, Olympiacos won their history's 41st Greek Championship very convincingly, 17 points ahead of second-placed PAOK.
 He also participated in the International Champions Cup 2014 where he won 3rd place.